nahanoo/toxicity_kuleuven/README.md

-# toxicity_kuleuven
+# Model
-Code for modeling of the toxicity can increase co-existence project.
+This repository hosts the code for the collaboration the antibiotic two-sided cross-protection.